oscar-system/oscar-website/about.md

 polytopes, polyhedral fans, tropical hypersurfaces, and related objects from combinatorics and geometry.
 It is designed as a hybrid written in C++ and Perl.
-A proprietary rule based mechanism decides which low-level C++ functions are to be called to satisfy user demands.
+A sophisticated rule based mechanism decides which low-level C++ functions are to be called to satisfy user demands.

 [Singular](https://www.singular.uni-kl.de) is a well-established computer algebra system for polynomial